charankosari/charankosari/README.md

 ## 👋 Hi there, I'm Charan Kosari

-I am a passionate full-stack developer specializing in web and app development using the MERN stack and React Native, with proficient coding skills in Python and strong experience in AI
+I’m an AI Engineer and Full Stack Developer who builds intelligent, scalable web and mobile applications using the MERN stack and React Native.
+My AI expertise includes working with LLMs, Retrieval-Augmented Generation (RAG), NLP, and machine learning using Python, along with integrating AI models through APIs and custom pipelines.
+I specialize in building AI agents, automation systems, and production-ready intelligent applications that solve real-world problems.

 ### 🔭 Current Projects
 - Developing backend for **Festgo**,Developing backend and app for **Bahumathi**